bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant identifiers

-You can query identifying info for variants.
-The following query retrieves identifying info for the specified variant:
+Query identifying info for variants by using the following query:

 <!--
 type: tab